SunLife

-SunLife Ltd is a UK-based financial services company.
+SunLife Ltd is a life assurance and equity release business operating in the UK which is owned by Standard Life plc.

 Founded in 1810, the company is best known for its range of services for people aged 50 and over.

-SunLife currently offers over 50s life insurance and equity release in the United Kingdom.
 In 1900, they became the first company to offer life insurance without a medical.
-SunLife has been part of the Phoenix Group since 2016.

 SunLife is regulated by the Financial Conduct Authority and their qualifying products are covered by the Financial Services Compensation Scheme.
 The company is a member of the Data & Marketing Association.
 Their partners are also members of the Equity Release Council (Key Group) and the Funeral Planning Authority (Dignity Funerals).

 History

 1800 to 1900

 SunLife can trace its history back to the establishment of the Sun Life Assurance Society on 28 March 1810, when the Sun Fire Office Board launched a separate company to offer life assurance.
 The society's first office opened opposite the Bank of England in London, and actuary Joshua Milne was appointed the first member of staff.

 During its first 12 months, Sun Life Assurance Society wrote 132 policies for a total sum assured of £163,150.
 The premium income was £6,077.
 At an 1815 board meeting it was decided that, for the future, burial as well as death certificates would be required to substantiate claims.

 In 1835, the Society appointed its first Medical Officer to assist in the selection of lives for Assurance.
 Dr Henry Herbert Southey had previously been a Physician-in-Ordinary to the Monarch in 1823, and later Physician-Extraordinary for Queen Adelaide.
 Amongst the life assurance candidates was Charles Dickens in 1838, whose application was declined by the Society on the grounds that he “works too much”.
 The first Sun Fire Office salesman, Edward Trescott Liddell, was hired in 1865.

 1884 became a landmark year as Sun Life Assurance Society issued more than 1000 policies for the first time.
 In 1891, the company set up the Sun Life Assurance Company of India, with offices at 7 Council House Street, Calcutta, and a local Board of Directors.
 Harris Saunders was the Actuary and General Manager.

-Sun Life Assurance Society bought over twenty life insurance societies during the late 19th and early 20th century and incorporated them, their branch offices and employees into the business.